-The Mathematics of Data Science (MDS) specialization deals with mathematical models and algorithms that can be used to analyse data, to learn and to make decisions.
+The first track within Mathematics of Data Science deals with mathematical models and algorithms that can be used to analyse data, to learn and to make decisions.
 The amount and variety of data that is currently produced is so large that traditional means of processing and storing this data are no longer viable.
 New methods are, therefore, being developed to manipulate big data sets, to do numerical analysis, and to uncover relations in data.
 In this master specialization students will learn both about state-of-the-art developments in handling big data and about the mathematics underlying the new methods, including topics like machine learning, spatial statistics and complex networks.
-A graduate from this specialization will be able to implement and analyse learning, statistical and optimization algorithms and to develop new algorithms that are tailored to specific scenarios.
+A graduate from this track will be able to implement and analyse learning, statistical and optimization algorithms and to develop new algorithms that are tailored to specific scenarios.
 The practical applications of these tools are ubiquitous and are found in, for instance, pervasive health, well-being, intelligent transportation, and business intelligence.

-Students can take the Data Science programme within each of the chairs of the Mathematics department or with the Data Science research group.
+Students can take the programme of this track within each of the chairs of the Mathematics department or with the Data Science research group.